 Will Apple Buy Adobe?

-Last month investment analyst Daniel Ives at FBR wrote that it would be good for Apple to buy Adobe Systems in 2016.
-There are many reasons it would be great for creative professionals if Apple buys Adobe this year.
-While a number of analysts see this is a useful move, there’s been no comment from Apple whether they might buy Adobe.
-Apple has enough cash to buy Adobe, with more than 200 billion in cash reserves, Apple could buy Adobe with no debt and still have more than $150 billion in cash, leaving it with enough to also buy car company Tesla and still have more than $100 billion.
+Investment analyst Daniel Ives at FBR has written that it would be good for Apple to buy Adobe Systems since back in 2016, and in 2017 Seeking Alpha repeated the call for Apple to buy Adobe.
+In 2018 there are many reasons it would be great for creative professionals if Apple buys Adobe this year.
+While a number of analysts continue to see an acquisition of Adobe to be a useful move for Apple to diversify from their dependence on iPhone sales, there’s been no comment from Apple whether they might buy Adobe.
+Apple has enough cash to buy Adobe, with more than $250 billion in cash reserves, Apple could buy Adobe with no debt and still have more than $150 billion in cash, leaving it with enough to also buy car company Tesla and still have more than $100 billion.
 An acquisition of Adobe by Apple would benefit Adobe’s customers, and provide long-term value for Apple and their shareholders.

 Apple would improve Adobe’s focus on User Experience